 5. Join the session

 Plan to join a session about 5 minutes before the scheduled start to ensure everything is set up.

 You will need to use your IETF Datatracker login used or created when you registered for IETF 110 to join the session.
 If you have forgotten your IETF Datatracker password, you can request a reset.

 Meetecho provides a consolidated view of all the tools and information for the IETF 110 meeting sessions, including audio and video, session participant list, meeting materials, and a shared session notepad.
 You can join multiple Meetecho sessions at the same time in different browser windows.
 However, you may join any particular meeting session only once—i.e. it is not possible to join the same meeting session from different browser windows simultaneously

 You may wish to have individual tools open in separate windows.
 Links to the Web-based shared notepad and the Jabber/XMPP Groupchat for each session are available from the IETF Datatracker meeting agenda.

 If you would like to join a session’s chat via a separate Jabber client, joining via the Jabber client first will help avoid username collisions.

 A few things to check before you join:

 Check your audio is set up before you join: Audio input and output preferences should be set before joining a session; changing those in the middle of a session will likely break audio.
 Using a headset is strongly recommended.
 Meetecho does not provide an option to join by phone call.
-The general expectation is that participants will only send audio when recognized by a session chair in the queue.
+Audio will be muted when you join the session and the general expectation is that participants will only send audio when recognized by a session chair in the queue.

-Manage video: Sending video will be off when joining a session, and all participants will need chair approval to send video.
+Manage video: Sending video will be off when joining a session.

 Bluesheets tracking meeting participation: will be automatically generated based on your datatracker information so there is no need to do anything further after you’ve authenticated with the IETF Datatracker to join the session.